mth229/mth229.github.io/newton.md

 ## Implementing a Newton's method function

-The `@take5` macro makes doing interactive work easier.
-The macro simply repeats the expression 5 times.
 For iterative algorithms it is better to repeat the expression until something happens -- not a fixed number of times.
 In this case, we need a criteria to decide if the algorithm has converged.
 We shall use the following: